EATRIS Combined Platform Meeting

 An integrated understanding of mechanisms underlying disease phenomena can create new opportunities for therapeutic development.
 The modern translational research toolbox is maturing with multi-modal technologies that allow deep investigation of integrated biological systems and pathways rather than looking at isolated targets.
 For example, early clinical trials using whole body (multimodal) and functional imaging can provide key insights for target engagement, PK/PD or dosing to help predicting R&D success at early stage.
 In silico analysis, machine learning and artificial intelligence approaches may lead to new insights and hypotheses that can ultimately result in novel molecular tools and drug candidates.
-This session aims to illustrate how these emerging platforms can bring a profound understanding of mechanism of action and target validation.
+This session will cover emerging theranostic approaches where a deep molecular understanding of target modulation is combined with a novel systemic therapeutic strategy.

 Through sharing case studies, we intend to define for EATRIS:

-- What is the current state of the art of ‘disease mapping’ approaches, within EATRIS and beyond
+- What is the current state of the art of theranostic approaches, within EATRIS and beyond

-- What are key determinants for the predictive value of a specific model
+- What are key determinants for the predictive value of a specific approach

 - How to achieve the highest translational potential for successful molecular intervention